-Many firms rely on ‘positive framing’ for this, letting a candidate know that “all the candidates have been really strong this year” and yes, this is better than being told that you sucked, however it’s become so common amongst companies that much of the time it comes across as insincere.
-Remember, these are candidates that have spent hours researching the ins and outs of your company to the point that they probably know more about the 2018 predicted growth rates than yourself.
-They have likely spent time and money travelling to and from the office being challenged at various different stages of your process.
+Many firms rely on ‘positive framing’ for this, letting a candidate know that “all the candidates have been really strong this year” and yes, this is better than being told that you were rubbish, however it’s become so common amongst companies, that much of the time it comes across as insincere.
+Remember, these are candidates that have spent hours researching the ins and outs of a company to the point that they probably know more about the 2019 predicted growth rates than some members of the hiring team.

-Rather than simply sugar coating a rejection email, Final Stage are enabling companies to go a whole step further with their candidate experience, by inviting those who just miss out on a role (your so called “silver medallists”), to a community where they can quickly find similar positions, in similar industries.
-No skin off your back, but such a gesture will go a long way in maintaining brand perception; increasing the likelihood of them reapplying to your company in the future, increasing the likelihood of them leaving a great review on Glassdoor, increasing the likelihood of them continuing to use your products or services, the list goes on.
+No skin off the company’s back, but such a gesture goes a long way in maintaining brand perception; increasing the likelihood of them reapplying to a company in the future, increasing the likelihood of them leaving a great review on Glassdoor, increasing the likelihood of them continuing to use the company’s products or services, the list goes on.

-So have a think about how far you are currently going to ensure candidates are leaving your process with a positive perception of the brand and whether more can be done to benefit everyone involved.
+So ask yourself the question, how far are you currently going to ensure candidates are leaving your process with a positive perception of the brand and more importantly, could you be doing more?

 You can find out more about talent sharing here.